Wiferpagri/Ecommerce-Customer-Churn-Prediction/README.md

 ---

 ## Datasets
-The data used in this project is sourced from [mention source, e.g., Kaggle, UCI Machine Learning Repository, etc.].
+The data used in this project is sourced from [Kaggle](https://www.kaggle.com/datasets/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction/data).
 The datasets are stored in the data/ directory:

 * `raw/` contains the original, unprocessed data.
 * `interim/` contains intermediate data that has been transformed.